Annual Symposium

 Length: The Law Review values succinct arguments.
 We strongly prefer manuscripts less than 25,000 words in length, including footnotes.
 Manuscripts that exceed 30,000 words will be considered only in exceptional circumstances.

 Format: Text and citations should preferably conform to The Bluebook: A Uniform System of Citation (21st ed.
 2020).
-Submissions conforming to the 20th edition of the Bluebook are acceptable; however, the Law Review will edit such citations accordingly.
-Manuscripts should use footnotes, as opposed to endnotes.
+Submissions conforming to the 20th edition are acceptable; however, the Law Review will edit such citations accordingly.
+Manuscripts must use footnotes, as opposed to endnotes.

 Authorship: The Law Review seeks to publish authors from diverse backgrounds.
 The Law Review welcomes submissions from professors, judges, and practicing lawyers.
-Unfortunately, we will not consider submissions from students outside the journal’s own membership.
+Unfortunately, we cannot consider submissions from students outside the journal’s own membership.

 About the American University Law Review